mateuszSwies/Bookstore/README.md

 # Bookstore - web site

-Bookstore website created using bootsrap, scss and vanilla.js technology
+Bookstore website created using bootsrap, scss and vanilla.js technology.
+You can watch it here: https://mateuszswies.github.io/Bookstore/

 ## Table of contents